 The Trap Bar Deadlift allows you to keep a much more upright position.
 This allows you to train with heavy weights without putting a ton of strain on your lower back.

 The Trap Bar Deadlift starts you off in a much lower position than a standard Deadlift which involves the quads much more.
 This is by far one of the best Deadlift variations to train beginners.
 I don’t have to worry about their form as much and it’s much easier to do correctly than either a Conventional or Sumo stance deadlift.

 Regardless of what style Deadlift you choose as your main lift, I would recommend training all of them at some point or another.
 This will give you much more muscular and strength development than relying on only one.

 7. Directly Train Abs & Low Back

-A lot of people tend to think simply training compound movements such as the Squat and Deadlift is enough to train the Abs and low back.
-I’ve seen multiple cases on why this is not true based on my own training and my clients as well!
+A lot of people tend to think that simply training compound movements such as the Squat and Deadlift is enough to train the abs and low back.
+I’ve seen multiple cases of why this is not true based on my own training and my clients as well!

 9 times out of 10, building stronger abs and low back strength makes a huge improvement in how stable your core is while training the Deadlift.
 The stronger and more stable your core is the more power you can transfer into the bar.

 The best movements I’ve found to train the Abs and Low Back directly are:

 - Decline Weighted Situps